 No Holy Day offerings in Scripture?

-The Bible tells of taking up offerings on the Holy Days:
+Yet, the Bible itself provides instructions about taking up offerings on the Holy Days:

 10 Then you shall keep the Feast of Weeks to the Lord your God with the tribute of a freewill offering from your hand, which you shall give as the Lord your God blesses you.
 (Deuteronomy 16:10)